 Rosedale Freedom Project

 The Rosedale Freedom Project in Rosedale, Mississippi is empowering a cohort of academically competitive, socially conscious young leaders prepared to work for the betterment of themselves, their community, and the world.
-We are working for a future in which our students are free to access whatever educational, creative, and professional opportunities, and are committed to promoting justice wherever they go.
+We are working for a future in which our students are free to access whatever educational, creative, and professional opportunities they want to pursue, and are committed to promoting justice wherever they go.

 Beginning in the summer after their sixth-grade year, our students, called Freedom Fellows, participate in a six-year fellowship in which they take on leadership roles by practicing the LEAD principles: Love, Education, Action, and Discipline.
 Through the practice of these principles, our Fellows work to build a radically restorative and loving community, to seek out learning opportunities inside and outside classrooms, to be proactive and engaged citizens, and to be disciplined in their minds and their bodies.
 Our Fellows engage with these principles during their summers as rising tenth, eleventh, and twelfth graders through our Freedom Summer Collegiate courses.